Chapter 5 : Certifiably Quirky

 Dom blinks.
 "Is that the place with the camels?"

 "Wrong latitude.
-Moose, perhaps.
+Moose, maybe?
 You can see Russia from there."

 Sunday evening, Dom and I are still waiting for the supposed weekend breakup.
-We stand by the edge of the Great Hall, watching the Gryffindor's table where Rose and Scorpius are sitting—and looking as couple-y as ever, in my opinion.
+We stand by the edge of the Great Hall, watching the Gryffindor's table where Rose and Scorpius are sitting—and looking as couple-y as ever.
 Dom assures me that any minute now, Rose will dash down the hallway in tears or her friends will chaperone her away, leaving a trail of whispers in her wake.

 But neither has happened and my patience is thinning faster than Slughorn's nose hair.

 My foot tapping grows louder.
-I have better things to do, like plotting world domination or doodling pictures of cows featuring Hogwarts' it crowd.
+I have better things to do, like doodling pictures of cows featuring Hogwarts' it crowd.
 "Dom..."

 She crosses her arms in a huff, her gaze unwavering from the pair sharing dinner side by side.
 "Oh for the love of Rowena, it's five words, Scorpius!
 'I just need some space.'
 'We're meant to be friends.'
 'It's not you, it's me.'
 'I'm bloody breaking up with you!'"